|HPS 0410||Einstein for Everyone|

 2,000x(-1) = -2,000 ft lb/sec

-of the spaceship and spacewalker.
-After the interaction both spaceship and
+energy of the spaceship and spacewalker.
+After the interaction both

-spacewalker have some energy of motion.
-That energy originated as chemical
+spaceship and spacewalker have some energy of motion.
+That energy

 Unlike relativity theory, classical physics allows us to accelerate bodies to arbitrarily high speeds.
 There is a simple mechanism for achieving these unlimited speeds in classical physics.
 If we keep applying a constant force to a body, the body will keep gaining energy and momentum and its velocity will rise accordingly.

-body over a long enough time period to achieve very high velocities?
-If
+a body over a long enough time period to achieve very high

 Over a hundred years ago, this happened in the first cathode ray tubes, that is, in devices like old fashioned TV tubes.
 If a high voltage is applied between two metal plates in a near evacuated vessel, the electric field resulting from the voltage is quite capable of pulling electrons off one electrode at very high speeds.
 This same technique is still used today in particle accelerators in which various particles are accelerated to close to the speed of light by combinations of electric and magnetic fields.